 The detailed description of the plot is altogether suggestive that this refers to the very same land.
 The document outlines a claim by Jean Wood, over said land.

-We have not been able to trace the building’s exact date but research by others and the listing suggest it could be as late 1820.
+We have not been able to trace the building’s exact date but research by others and the listing suggest it could be as late 1820, but as early as 1790 (our neighbours deeds suggest so).
 What we do know from the 1830 John Wood map is that the site had been built on, and the outlines are very likely the boundaries of the current building.
 Baillie and Sawers are the respective owners of numbers 1 and 2.

 We also know something of the historic ownership of a plot called Temple Lands, though the name gives it away.
 James Miller reports in his 1859 History of Dunbar: